popsicle-research/ci/PROJECT_OVERVIEW.md

    GitHub sends a POST request to `/webhook` when code is pushed.

 2. **Pipeline Created:**
-   The service clones the repository and parses `.popsicle/ci.yml`.
+   The service clones the repository and parses every `.popsicle/*.yml` workflow file.

 3. **Orchestrator Starts:**
    Creates a pipeline entry in the database and begins executing jobs.